str0pharia/UnRealVirtuality/README.md

 ### Items

-#### Propane Tanks
-Contains flammable gas used to power the balloon.
-A dial shows remaining gas in tanks.
-Place a propane tank in one of the assigned slots to replace and refuel the burners

 #### Longbow
-Use the classic longbow to shoot at things and interact with physics-driven obstacles from a distance, to change the environment and clear a new path.
+Use the classic longbow to shoot at things to clear a path, and score points.

 # Controls
 Pull burner handle to ignite gas and increase altitude, let go of the handle to decrease altitude.